List of United States Navy aircraft wings: Disestablished Carrier Air Groups/Carrier Air Wings 1938 to present

+Carrier Air Groups (Ship Named Groups, CVG, CVLG, CVEG, CVAG, CVBG) / Carrier Air Wings (CVW) 1938 to present

-This section contains tables of disestablished Carrier Air Groups (Ship Named Groups, CVG, CVLG, CVEG, CVBG, CVAG, CVSG), Air Task Groups (ATG) and Carrier Air Wings (CVW).
+This section contains tables of disestablished Carrier Air Groups (Ship Named Groups, CVG, CVLG, CVEG, CVAG, CVBG) / Carrier Air Wings (CVW).
+On 20 December 1963 all Carrier Air Groups which were then still in existence were redesignated Carrier Air Wings.
 The tables which follow are arranged by time periods using the designation scheme which was in use during that time period.
-Because of this, various carrier air groups/carrier air wings will appear in multiple tables below.
+Because of this, most of the carrier air groups/carrier air wings which carried more than a single designation appear in multiple tables below.

 Ship named Carrier Air Groups 1938 to 1943

 Aircraft squadrons operating from the Navy's first Aircraft Carriers prior to WWII were assigned to that aircraft carrier and were organizationally grouped into that carrier's "air group".
 On 1 July 1938 the "Carrier Air Group" was formally established as a separate unit and the previously informally named air groups were titled "name of ship Air Group".
 Air Groups were permanently assigned to a specific Aircraft Carrier and carried that Aircraft Carrier's name (Lexington Air Group, Saratoga Air Group etc...)